zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 These are the stories

 [APZ 157.4] (#apz157 .4) {#apz157 .4 .ref .apz} "Ear Coverage of Grama Speech
-Doer” is a pit that covers the ear with Grama Speech. keeper Protect.
+Doer" is a pit that covers the ear with Grama Speech. keeper Protect.

 [APZ 157.5] (#apz157 .5) {#apz157 .5 .ref .apz} "Will not be in the house
-“The taste is (ii) root flavor, stem flavor, bark flavor, leaf flavor, flower flavor, Nuts taste, sour taste, sweet taste, bitter taste, salt taste, alkali (iii) some of the taste of the taste, the taste, the taste of the scalp, the cold, the temperature.
+"The taste is (ii) root flavor, stem flavor, bark flavor, leaf flavor, flower flavor, Nuts taste, sour taste, sweet taste, bitter taste, salt taste, alkali (iii) some of the taste of the taste, the taste, the taste of the scalp, the cold, the temperature.
 Sirmana Brahmins Aththaha.
 They walk around looking for granny flavors with tongue.
 (10-7) (4) They must be applied from where the tongue goes.)

 [APZ 157.6] (#apz157 .6) {#apz157 .6 .ref .apz} "Nothing in the locator is I
-Do not take” is a mother's two.
+Do not take" is a mother's two.
 Craving mother and vision mother (2-6) 1 (ii) (iii) shall be applied)
 The vision does not deviate and does not make the eye's motherhood.
 Do not take.
 Paramuri Do not do.
 Do not enter.
 In the image of the body in the tongue of the nose in the ear